 Reading at Hawthorn Primary School

-- Use of decodable books in Reception.
+- Children start with decodable books from Reception.

 - Comprehension teaching strategies based on content domains.